mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 they follow the rules.
 Decisions on a permissionless blockchain are made by the network participants.
 The protocol is based on a consensus protocol.
-The permissionless blockchain provides a way to reach consensus without relying on a closed system to accurately record financial transactions.
+The permissionless blockchain provides a way to reach consensus without relying on a closed system called Supernode to accurately record financial transactions.

+MXC Supernodes are designed as a layer-2 solution for billions of devices to interact with each other, and then book the necessary transactions to the permissionless blockchain.

 #### 4.1.1 Features